jonimoreira/specs/2_5_0/docs/source/ontology.rst

 Instance
 --------
-A set of data items that conforms to a CCD to represent and instance of that concept.
+A set of data items that conforms to a CCD to represent an instance of that concept.

 UI View